Table of Contents

 If you want to understand a little bit more about the whole process.
 Take a look here.

-Since we moved the keys to the /etc
+Since we moved the keys to the /etc folder we

 should commit the changes.